thomascamminady/LeTourDataSet/README.md

 # LeTourDataSet

+(For issues with this data set, see the Issue tab.)

 Every cyclist of the Tour de France in a single CSV file, stored in the file `Riders.csv`.
 The columns of the CSV file are: